moves-rwth/nitwit-validator/bench/svcomp/artifact_Readme.txt.md

     You can supply any results produced during `bench_parallel.py` with the `-r` flag.
 Here we used the results as presented in the paper, but change it accordingly if you wish to analyze a benchmark run you did.
 Option `-g` shows the graphs in interactive *matplotlib* windows.
-Only a subset of all of the graphs that will be shown to you with this script was included in the paper due to page space constraints.
+Only a subset of all of the graphs that will be shown to you with this script was included in the paper due to page number constraints.